General Information and Governance

 Non-voting Board Liaisons include the Editor of Pediatric Radiology, the SPR website editor, the President of SCORCH, the Chair of the ACR Commission on Pediatric Imaging, the President of the Alliance for Radiation Safety in Pediatric Imaging and a North American member of the World Federation of Pediatric Imaging.

-The Chief Executive Officer of the Society is the Chairman of the Board of Directors, who ascends to that position following the year served as President.
+The Chief Executive Officer of the Society is the Chair of the Board of Directors, who ascends to that position following the year served as President.
 Officers enter the succession to the Presidency in the first year as Second Vice-President, the second is served as First Vice president, the third as President-Elect, the fourth as President and the fifth as Board Chair.

 The President is responsible for planning and presiding over the Society's annual meeting and is assisted in this responsibility by the meeting and education-related committees.